yy140/makersbnb-node-seed/README.md

 # Note that you'll need to restart it when you change your code
 # (Except sometimes you won't — try to figure out why!)

+# And don't forget to run the linter before you commit your code!
+; npm run lint
 ```

 ## Language